 11) Anything else you want us to know about you?

-I am a proud mountain guide.
-I have not been one for very long but out of my curiosity and my hobbies, I have been able to learn a lot about people, Himalaya, and trekkers from around the world.
-I have studied every trail to the Himalayas and can ensure the safety of every client travelling with me because I have researched every trail to the Himalayas.
+I'm proud to be a mountain guide.
+Although I have not been one for very long, I have been able to learn a lot about people, the Himalaya, and trekkers from all over the world thanks to my curiosity and my hobbies.
+I am able to guarantee the security of every client travelling with me because I have researched every trail to the Himalayas.

 12) Lastly, what tip can you give our trekkers heading your way?